 Let’s get to it!
 Here are nine fun, educational games to try on your next road trip.

-• The player who is “it” has to spot something that other players can also see but won’t be able to easily guess
+- The player who is “it” has to spy something that other players can also see but won’t be able to easily guess

-• Using this clue, the other players take turns trying to guess the item
+- Using this clue, the other players will then take turns trying to guess the item

 Alphabet I-Spy modifies this rule set to help kids learn basic reading skills.
 Give children a card with the letters of the alphabet and have them check the letters off as they spy items that start with them.